liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 Access to the site and its content can be given at any scope.

 - SharePoint groups have access to the entire content within the site as owner, members, or visitors.
 You can have individuals OR Microsoft Entra groups within SharePoint groups.
 - Access can be limited to a few items/files via unique permissions/broken inheritance.
 The target recipients could be individual users AND SharePoint groups/Entra groups.
-These are important to know and manage for oversharing since they are outside the site membership scope.
+Such recipients are important to know and manage for oversharing since they are outside the site membership scope.

 This number is calculated by expanding all groups and individuals across all scopes, removing duplicates and by counting the number of unique users.
 In other words, this represents the extent of current ‘data exposure.’
 If you're adding users directly OR adding Microsoft Entra groups across any scope, then this number increases corresponding to the Microsoft Entra group size and/or number of individuals added.
 However, creating sharing links and sharing the site with ‘Everyone except external users’ doesn't automatically increase this number since no permissions are directly assigned.
 These increase the probability that the site/site content is now publicly visible, and more users can access.
 The number increases only when the users access the content.
 Hence you can view the number of sharing links or EEEU permission as ‘potential exposure’

-This report thereby lists all sites with 'too-many-users' accessing the content and hence more prone for Copilot exposure.
+This report thus lists all sites with 'too-many-users' accessing the content and hence more prone for Copilot exposure.

 ## Remedial actions from Data access governance reports